All Products

 3. On the Cloud-native AI Suite page, click Deploy.

-4. On the Cloud-native AI Suite page, select Scheduling Component (Batch Task Scheduling, GPU Sharing, Topology-aware GPU scheduling, and NPU scheduling).1
+4. On the Deploy Cloud-native AI Suite page, select Scheduling Policy Extension (Batch Task Scheduling, GPU Sharing, Topology-aware GPU Scheduling).

-5. Optional.
-Click Advanced to the right of Scheduling Component (Batch Task Scheduling, GPU Sharing, Topology-aware GPU scheduling, and NPU scheduling).
+5. (Optional) Click Advanced to the right of Scheduling Policy Extension (Batch Task Scheduling, GPU Sharing, Topology-aware GPU Scheduling).
 In the Parameters panel, modify the policy parameter of cGPU.
-Click OK.
+After you complete the modification, click OK.

-If you do not have requirements on the computing power sharing feature provided by cGPU, we recommend that you use the default setting policy: 5.
-For more information about the policies supported by cGPU, see Install and use cGPU on a Docker container.2.jpg
+If you do not have requirements for the computing power sharing feature provided by cGPU, we recommend that you use the default setting policy: 5, which is native scheduling.
+For more information about the policies supported by cGPU, see Install and use cGPU.image

 6. In the lower part of the Cloud-native AI Suite page, click Deploy Cloud-native AI Suite.

-After the cloud-native AI suite is installed, you can find that ack-ai-installer is in the Deployed state on the Cloud-native AI Suite page.
+After the component is installed, you can find the installed GPU sharing component ack-ai-installer in the component list on the Cloud-native AI Suite page.

 The cloud-native AI suite is deployed